faridbani/PalindromeDay/README.md

-# PalindromeDay
+""" PalindromeDay
-Palindrome day since year zero
+Palindrome day bithwin tow dates
+"""
+I am a learning Python and like the GitHub.
+A biginner who want to learn.